Video Email Marketing: How to Set Yourself Apart in The Inbox

 Video email marketing statistics

 – Video boosts views.
-Pages with videos or images attracted 94 percent more views than pages containing only text, according to a recent study.
+Pages with videos or images attracted 94% more views than pages containing only text, according to a recent study.

 – Video email marketing leads to more action.
 Want to know how effective video can be?
-Research shows that video, when combined with email, significantly boosts conversion — with click-through rates increasing by 200 to 300 percent.
+Research shows that video, when combined with email, significantly boosts conversion—with click-through rates increasing by 200% to 300%.

 – Consumers prefer video.
 It doesn’t matter if you’re in the B2B industry or the B2C industry.
 Your clients and prospective clients prefer video to written content.

-Stats show that 59 percent of business executives prefer digesting your message via a video over written content.
-And 50 percent of them said they’re more likely to seek more information on your site after watching a video.
+– Statistics show that 59% of business executives prefer digesting your message via a video over written content.

-And B2C consumers are four times more likely to watch a video about your product that read about it.
+– B2C consumers are four times more likely to watch a video about your product than read about it.

-– Video impacts your bottom line.
-After watching an online video, about two-thirds of consumers (64 percent) said they’re more likely to purchase the product they viewed.
-And an Adobe study revealed 40 percent of consumers said exposure to a video will boost their chances of purchasing from their mobile device.
+– Video content impacts your bottom line.
+After watching an online video, about two-thirds of consumers (64%) said they’re more likely to purchase the product they viewed.

 – Video is here for the long haul.
-By 2019, traffic related to video will make up 80 percent of all consumer traffic on the internet, according to projects in the Cisco Visual Networking Index.
+By 2019, traffic related to video will make up 80% of all consumer traffic on the internet, according to projects in the Cisco Visual Networking Index.

 – Videos can boost your conversion rates.
-According to Adelie Studios, company websites that featured videos in the mix had a conversion rate of 4.8 percent compared to the 2.9 percent conversion rate for those who didn’t use videos.
+According to Adelie Studios, company websites that featured videos in the mix had a conversion rate of 4.8% compared to the 2.9% conversion rate for those who didn’t use videos.

-– Millennials overwhelming prefer video messaging.
+– Millennials overwhelmingly prefer video messaging.
 If you’re trying to reach this generation, you can’t afford not to invest in video.
-Statistics show that 74 percent of Millennials prefer to look at videos when comparison shopping.
+Statistics show that 74% of millennials prefer to look at videos when comparison shopping.

 There are plenty more statistics to back up the impact of video, but you get the point.